G-Research/astral/README.md

 Note that this provider is mainly meant to be used in our dev/test environment to excercise the client.
-In a prod env, a real OIDC provider would used instead, (by configuring it in config/astral.yml).
+In a prod env, a real OIDC provider would probably be used instead, (by configuring it in config/astral.yml).

 # Logging into vault with OIDC